yo-yo-yo-jbo/baba_is_cpu/README.md

 However, splitting a signal \ bit in two means duplicating the bit.
 How could that be done?
 We need to duplicate objects out of thin air!
 My first candidate was using an adjective called `MORE`, which duplicates objects, and using it with a condition, e.g. `TREE NEAR KEKE IS MORE`.
 The problem is that `MORE` duplicates as much as possible in all 4 directions, and it was difficult to avoid creating *too many* objects.
-I've decided to use something else: use a condition (with `KEKE`, but I could have used anything else) and say that if it's facing `TREE` it'd `MAKE` TREE (same for `FOLIAGE`).
+I've decided to use something else: use a condition (with `KEKE`, but I could have used anything else) and say that if it's facing `TREE` it'd `MAKE` a `TREE`, i.e. `KEKE FACING TREE MAKE TREE` (and a similar rule for the `FOLIAGE` object, of course).
-The thing is that `MAKE` is created at the same position as `KEKE`, so I added `TREE AND FOLIAGE ON KEKE IS MOVE` which will move it away.
+The problem is that `MAKE` is created at the same position as `KEKE` ("underneath" it), so I added `TREE AND FOLIAGE ON KEKE IS MOVE` which will move it away.
 Here is a nice example (I put a `TREE` in a `BOX` for the sake of demonstration):
 ![Wire duplication](baba_wires.gif)